willduff/mixedreality-enthusiast-guide/docs/windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines.md

 				<li><b>Note</b>: The use of Surface Dock with Surface Book 2 is not officially supported with Windows Mixed Reality, due to Surface Dock’s power supply limitations.</li>
 				<li>Configurations with only the Intel HD Graphics 620 integrated GPU achieve Windows Mixed Reality (60Hz) experience</li>
 				<li>Configurations with NVIDIA GeForce GTX 1050 and 1060 discrete GPU achieve Windows Mixed Reality (90Hz) experience</li>
+				<li><b>Note on Windows 10 Version 1803:</b> If you're running Windows 10 Version 1803, please make sure you're on OS build 17134.137 or newer (installed by KB4284848) to ensure that you have the latest performance fixes.
+For more information, please see the release notes for <a href="https://support.microsoft.com/en-us/help/4284848/windows-10-update-kb4284848">KB4284848</a>.</li>
+				<li>For best performance, please use the Nvidia graphics drivers specifically released for Surface Book 2.
+Newer drivers may be available on Nvidia's website, but are untested.</li>
 			</ul>
 		</td>
 	</tr>